 Verdon Regional Park

-a river runs through it
+A river runs through it

-Jet Fighters
+Feathered Jet Fighters

 When you stop at any of the lookouts along the route des crètes and admire the way the verdon river has gauged out the deep chasm that snakes it way through the landscape before you.
 You could be forgiven for marvelling at the beauty of it and moving on.
 However if you linger longer and tune into the surroundings, you might be lucky to spot lizards basking on the rocks or stone walls.
 Watch out for the large, sickle-shaped, white bellied, alpine swifts.
 They can be seen alongside the smaller darker common swift, both these avian jet fighters will be involved in dramatic dogfights designed to bring down the airborne insect life.
 They will be joined by their smaller cousins, house and crag martins.